splunk/public-o11y-docs/sp-oncall/get-started/global-admin.rst

 *  Optimize Splunk On-Call configuration to achieve the desired workflow: Determine which alerts from your monitoring tools need to be sent into Splunk On-Call.
 Ensure admins for your monitoring tools are assigned alert admin permissions in Splunk On-Call in order to configure the integrations.
 Only send critical, actionable alerts into Splunk On-Call.
 Avoid unnecessary or noisy alerts – This will help reduce alert fatigue and make it easier to manage your incidents.

 * Familiarize yourself with Splunk On-Call Reports: Splunk On-Call has four reports that can be utilized to evaluate your incident response, identify and correct weaknesses, and track on-call user metrics.
-For details on the available reports, see :ref:`<reports>`.
+For details on the available reports, see :ref:`<reports-main>`.
 * Global Alert Configuration & Settings:  Configuring your global alert settings will improve your workflow and ensure no alert goes unresolved.
     - Auto-Resolve & Pop-Out-Of-Ack
     - Incident Creation based on Entity State